-This is a comprehensive list, but do not be put off...
+It is a comprehensive list, but do not be put off.

-In the USA there is not one singular flying aptitude test.
-The one you take will depend on which area of the services you wish to join.
+Interestingly, a single aptitude test is not considered sufficient to measure your capabilities and aptitude for flights.
+The psychologists shall allow you to take a test which is related to your applied section of the flight.
 The AFOQT or Air Force Officer Qualifying test is self-explanatory.
-It comprises 380 questions and lasts four and a half hours.
+It comprises of 380 questions and continues for four and a half hour.
 The AFAST, or Alternate Flight Aptitude Selection Test, is taken by those who want to become a helicopter pilot in the Air Force.
 This test comprises 200 questions and lasts seventy minutes.

-Finally there is the Navy and Marine Corps Aviation Selection Test Battery.
-This flight aptitude test is used by the US Marine Corps, the Army and the Coast Guard when choosing appropriate officer candidates for flight training.
+Finally, there is the Navy and Marine Corps Aviation Selection Test Battery.
+This flight aptitude test is used by the US Marine Corps, the Army, and the Coast Guard when choosing appropriate officer candidates for flight training.
 This flight aptitude test has 208 questions and lasts for 90 minutes.
-This particular test is also used by the Air Force as an additional selection process for the OCS program.
+The Air Force also uses this particular test as an additional selection process for the OCS program.

-If you have ever watched a display flight like the Thunder birds in the USA or the Red Arrows in the UK, you will easily see why not everyone can become a pilot.
+If you have ever watched a display flight like the Thunderbirds in the USA or the Red Arrows in the UK, you will quickly see why not everyone can become a pilot.
 These pilots may be the best of the best, but those who don’t make it to that level are still remarkable people.
 Anyone who becomes a pilot in the armed forces deserves total respect for the job they do and the people they protect.

 We find value in differences between learning, interpreting and overall opinions.
 Please share your thoughts freely about this topic, but always remain respectful.
 Thank you for your contribution.